-ENGL 115 C HEMINGWAY'S WORKS 3 Units
+ENGL 115 C HEMINGWAY'S WORKS

-Three hours lecture per week.
 UC/CSU, AA GE

 Prerequisite: Eligibility for ENGL 100 C. This course is a study of Hemingway and representative examples of his fiction.
 The focus of the course is on the nature of Hemingway as a person and writer and to introduce students to his short stories and novels.